 Client Consent for Sharing Data Forms

 In addition to posting the HMIS Consumer Notice, Partner Agencies are required to have clients sign a client consent form if the client’s data are shared in the system.
 The form requires clients to authorize the electronic sharing of their personal information with other Partner Agencies that participate in HMIS when data sharing is appropriate for client service.
+Agencies are required to ensure clients are given the opportunity to make choices about their personal and program related information that is shared in HMIS.
+Agencies must use the Client Consent form on the ICA website.
+The form allows the client to exercise their right to opt-out of data sharing in the cases where they have discretion.
+Clients may elect to share or not share their information with HMIS participating agencies and CoC Data Partners.
+Agencies must allow clients the opportunity to review and correct information in their own client record to make sure that information is accurate.

 Data Protocols